Saunders's tern: Taxonomy

 Saunders's tern was first described in 1877 by British botanist and ornithologist Allan Octavian Hume during his stay in British India as part of the Imperial Civil Service.
-It was originally given the name black-shafted ternlet (Sterna saundersi) by Hume, which was later changed to its present common name.
+It was originally given the name black-shafted ternlet (Sterna saundersi) by Hume, which was later changed to its present name.

 It is considered by some to be a subspecies of Sternula albifrons, potentially of a larger species group, or otherwise conspecific.

 Behavior

 Feeding

 The majority of the Saunders's tern's diet consists of various marine animals, including small fish, crustaceans, and mollusks.
 It will also eat several varieties of insects.
 An individual will hover above the water for a sizable amount of time, before making a plunge dive to catch fish.

+Status

+It is a widely distributed species, and although population numbers are estimated to be small to large and even showing signs of decline, the species is not assessed as being close to the threshold of vulnerability, and its conservation status has been assessed as "least concern" on the IUCN Red List.